Improving convergence of volume penalised fluid-solid interactions

-The test and reference solutions use well-resolved conformal cylindrical grids in Dedalus to investigate the mathematical error of the penalized problem for unsteady flow at moderate Reynolds number.
-The spatial discretisation consists of a Fourier basis using 512 modes for the azimuthal direction and Chebyshev bases in the radial direction.
-For the reference solution, a single Chebyshev domain is defined for the interval $I = [1, R_2]$ and the surface boundary conditions are directly applied at the inner Chebyshev boundary, which coincides with the surface of the cylinder.
-For the penalized simulations, a compound Chebyshev basis is used with additional segments resolving the transition of the mask and the interior of the cylinder.
-The compound Chebyshev segments consist of the intervals $I_1 = [R_1,1+\ell - \delta], I_2 = [1+\ell-\delta,1+\ell+\delta]$, and $I_3 = [1+\ell+\delta,R_2]$, where $R_1 = 0.1$ and $R_2 = 10$.
+The test and reference solutions use well-resolved cylindrical grids in Dedalus to calculate the mathematical error of the penalised problem.
+We use a Fourier basis of 512 modes for the azimuthal direction and Chebyshev bases in the radial direction.
+A single Chebyshev basis with 256 modes is used for the reference solution, over the interval $I = [1, R_2]$.
+No-slip boundary conditions are enforced at $r=1$.
+A compound Chebyshev basis is used for the penalised simulations, with additional segments to resolve the mask and the interior of the cylinder.
+We partition over the intervals $I_1 = [R_1,1+\ell - \delta], I_2 = [1+\ell-\delta,1+\ell+\delta]$, and $I_3 = [1+\ell+\delta,R_2]$, where $R_1 = 0.1$ and $R_2 = 10$.
 Each interval is discretised using 256 modes, 64 modes, and 256 modes respectively.
 In the singular case $\delta = 0$ the middle interval is neglected.

 The system is timestepped using a third order accurate backward difference scheme.
-We found other timesteppers (such as Crank-Nicolson Adams-Bashforth or Runge-Kutta schemes) performed poorly with time varying velocity boundary conditions during the acceleration phase $t < 4$.
-The backwards difference scheme was validated as converged by observing spectral accuracy ($\O(10^{-10})$ error) for the pressure equation and boundary conditions at all times during the simulation.
-The penalty term is timestepped explicitly (for accuracy reasons \cite{Kolomenskiy2009}) with the stability constraint suggesting our choice of timestep $5\times 10^{-5}$.
-This system is then timestepped uniformly up to time $t = 10$ for all simulations.
+Other timesteppers (including Crank-Nicolson Adams-Bashforth and Runge-Kutta schemes) performed poorly with the time varying velocity boundary conditions for $t < 4$.
+The scheme was validated as converged by observing spectral accuracy ($\O(10^{-10})$ error) for the pressure equation and boundary conditions at all times during the simulation.
+The penalty term is timestepped explicitly (for accuracy reasons \cite{KolomenskiyFourierSpectralMethod2009}) with the stability constraint suggesting our choice of timestep $5\times 10^{-5}$.
+This system is then timestepped to $t = 10$ for all simulations.
 Minimal working examples of all simulations in this paper are available on GitHub at \cite{HesterMinimalworkingexamples2019}.